Skip to main content

 8) Passing results to next steps (reference-only)

-Canonical rule: server binds only extracted + refs, not full bodies.
+Standard rule: server binds only latest task envelopes, not full bodies.

 Downstream steps: